Looking for ideas to use the vibrant fall leaves to make activities for your toddlers? Try this Fall leaf Alphabet matching activity.

 First, Let’s start by preparing a leaf template out of cardboard.
 Use a leaf as a reference to draw it and cut it out using a cutter.

 Now you can use the cardboard template to draw outlines of 26 leaves on the cardboard base.
 Just draw them randomly on one or more sheets of cardboard.
-Also, fill each leaf on the Cardboard with letters randomly or in order.
+Also, write on each leaf on the Cardboard with letters randomly or in order.

 The next step is to write the letters on the leaf.
 A bold marker would be perfect.
 As you see in the image below, the letters in orange leaves can be seen easily and will be easy for the child to identify.
 So go for Yellow or Orange Fall leaves to create this activity.